rottitime/ui-exercise/README.md

 Dev notes:
+* For setup I would minify the assets (JS, CSS) via Grunt.
+For purpose of readability I have not.
 * Ideally I would add a h1 in header.
 Or for SEO reasons add a H1 in the #content and have header float at the top e.g. http://jaspaul.com
 * Only support for webkit which covers ios, android 4.x, console devices.
-Firefox and Opera tend to support w3c as per latest anyaltics for many sites.
-(Though I have commercial experience to support older devices)
+Firefox and Opera tend to support w3c.
+(Though I have commercial experience to support older devices).
+I base my support of elements by both: Analytics and caniuse.com
+* Sass should be split up into many files: variables.scss, functions.scss, global.scss, template.scss and modules.scss